micro-nova/AmpliPi/docs/QUICK_START.md

  Once plugged in the AmpliPi will start booting, the display will not be driven until the Pi has fully booted and the AmpliPi server has started, this takes about 20 seconds.

+### Networking

+Connect the AmpliPi to your local network using a CAT5 or better cable.
+The AmpliPi controller expects to be connected to a DHCP capable network.
+Once AmpliPi has booted, its display will show the network connection status, including its ip-address.

 ## Try it out!

 Now that the AmpliPi unit is powered on, its time to play with it.
 Let's see what it can do:

 1. Go to [amplipi.local](http://amplipi.local/0) (Android and Windows 7 users will need to specify the ip address found on the unit's display).
 You should now be connected to AmpliPi's mobile friendly website.
+Please note that an https connection to the AmpliPi is not currently available since certificates have to be managed on a per-unit basis.
 1. Pick a source, using the selector.
 The `Beatles Radio - internetradio` comes preconfigured (needs an internet connection).
 1. Change the volume on the zone you would like to output music on.
 Many of the zones will be hidden inside a group.
 Click on the different groups to see which zones belong to them.